Choose Your Hike

 2. Once your confirmation is received that all details on your booking form are correct, we will begin making the arrangements for your tour.
 Therefore, the sooner you send us this confirmation, the sooner we can start to book your tour.

-3. After all the arrangements for your tour have been confirmed (this process can normally takes between five to ten working days) you will be sent a breakdown of the balance outstanding for your tour and a due date for payment.
+3. After all the arrangements for your tour have been confirmed (this process normally takes between five to ten working days) you will be sent a breakdown of the balance outstanding for your tour and a due date for payment.

 4. Once your final payment has been received, we will send you an e-mail confirming receipt.